 Restraining orders often involve the physical safety and well-being of the one who applied for the order.
 Therefore, they are taken very seriously in New Jersey.
 Many people do not understand the ramifications of the restraining order they receive.
 Some believe that it only limits in-person communication and interaction.
 However, a simple mistake like that can spiral into a legal nightmare.

 If you violate a restraining order, you can be charged with criminal contempt in New Jersey.

 Under NJSA 2C:29-9, a person can be found guilty of a criminal contempt if he or she:

-- “A person is guilty of a crime of the fourth degree if he purposely or knowingly disobeys a judicial order or hinders, obstructs or impedes the effectuation of a judicial order or the exercise of jurisdiction over any person, thing or controversy by a court, administrative body or investigative entity.”
+- “[P]urposefully or knowingly disobeys a judicial order or hinders, obstructs or impedes the effectuation of a judicial order or the exercise of jurisdiction over any person, thing or controversy by a Court, administrative body or investigative entity.”

 A conviction for criminal contempt in New Jersey is more serious than you might think.
 Depending on your situation, you could face up to 18 months in jail and a fine of up to $25,000.
 A second conviction for criminal contempt could land you behind bars for a minimum of 30 days.
 Restraining orders are not a joke.
 If you believe that you are in danger of being charged with violating a restraining order, be sure to contact an experienced criminal defense attorney immediately.
 Do not try to represent yourself; the courts do not go easy on someone that is breaking a direct order.
 Be sure to find a legal expert who can help you navigate your way out of these dangerous waters.

 If you are in violation of a restraining order against you or were charged with criminal contempt in New Jersey, contact Rosenblum Law today.
 Our team of experienced criminal defense attorneys will do all they can to protect your legal rights, fight to keep you out of jail, and will diligently work to get you the results you want.
 Call us today at 888-815-3649.